Skylark Holdings: History

-They opened their first "S Gusto" restaurant in January 2001 and then opened their first "Grazie Gardens" restaurant in March 2001.
+The company opened their first "S Gusto" restaurant in January 2001 and then opened their first "Grazie Gardens" restaurant in March 2001.
 In December 2001, they reached a milestone by having "Gusto" restaurants opened in all 47 Prefectures of Japan, covering the whole country.
 In November 2003, they then opened their 1,000th "Gusto" location in Tokyo.
 Their company was subject to a takeover in June 2006 and they delisted from the Tokyo Stock Exchange in September 2006.

 The company opened their first "Syabu-Yo" restaurant location in May 2007 and opened their first "Steak Gusto" restaurant location in March 2010.
 They re-listed on the Tokyo Stock Exchange in 2014.
 2015 was a year of expansion for the company as they opened restaurant locations for "Musashino Mori Coffee" in March 2015, "Miwami" and "chawan" in April 2015.
 They opened their first Taiwan "Syabu-Yo" location in May 2015 then their first "Yumean Shokudo" restaurant location in September 2015.
 They then opened their first locations for "Tonkaratei", "Katsukyu", "La Ohana" and "Karayoshi" from 2016 to 2017.
 Their restaurants became non-smoking in September 2019.
 The company notably was one of more than 7,600 outlets to close or shorten hours on New Year's Eve in 2019.
 The company finished off 2019 with a 3.4% stock market drop.